uskka/X_task/README.md

 2. have some java IDE, I am using intelliJ https://www.jetbrains.com/idea/download/#section=windows
 3. make sure you have firefox browser installed https://www.mozilla.org/pl/firefox/new/ , if you had to install it you have to restart the computer
 4. open the test project in the IDE with "open project from version control" option
-5. there may appear a popup on the right bottom part of the screen in intelliJ after project is downloaded "maven build script found", press import.
-If pupup is not visible it has been done automatically
-6. In the project tab on the left side in the IDE, click right mouse button on a TestRunner and press run "TestRunner" (X_task/src/main/java/cucumberRunners)
+5. In the project tab on the left side in the IDE, click right mouse button on a TestRunner and press run "TestRunner" (X_task/src/main/java/cucumberRunners)

 Mac setup:
 1. have java development kit installed https://www.oracle.com/java/technologies/javase-jdk15-downloads.html